billcai/treepedia_dl_public/README.md

 This project is by the Treepedia team at the [MIT Senseable City Lab](http://senseable.mit.edu).
 It is also meant to be an extension of the [existing Treepedia repository](https://github.com/mittrees/Treepedia_Public) by directly replacing the GreenView_Calculate.py script.
 Further details are provided below.

-We would love to hear how this has helped in your own projects (contact us at [senseable-trees@mit.edu]{mailto:senseable-trees@mit.edu}), and would appreciate (but not require) citation and attribution if you have used our code/models in any of your projects.
+We would love to hear how this has helped in your own projects (contact us at [senseable-trees@mit.edu](mailto:senseable-trees@mit.edu)), and would appreciate (but not require) citation and attribution if you have used our code/models in any of your projects.

 ## Requirements and setup